 The ingredients for these vegetarian quesadillas are pretty simple and I’m all about that!

 You cook the vegetables for just a short time so they still have some crunch and texture, remove from the pan and then cook the lentils.

-Then, you just purée the lentils and mix in with the veg.
+Then, you just mash the lentils and mix in with the vegetables.